radwinskis/RadGEEToolbox/README.md

 - Easily call in a variety of useful color palettes for image visualization

 ### ⌨️ Basic Usage
 RadGEEToolbox is organized so that all functions are associated with each LandsatCollection and Sentinel2Collection class modules.
 You will need to define a base class collection, using arguments standard to defining eeImageCollections, and then you can call any of the class attributes, methods, or static methods to complete processing.
 Utilizing class attributes allows for very short code lines and very fast processing, while utilizing the methods allows for expanded customization of processing but requires more arguments and interaction from the user.
 See below for basic examples using the LandsatCollection class module.
-See URL_PLACEHOLDER for documentation (coming soon).
+See https://radgeetoolbox.readthedocs.io/en/latest/ for documentation.
 ```
 #Create base class image collection
 image_collection = LandsatCollection(start_date, end_date, tile_row, tile_path, cloud_percentage_threshold)